oribarilan/workshop_genai/README.md

     ```bash
     docker --version
     ```
     c.
-Get to know docker a bit using this walkgthrough (Optional) https://docs.docker.com/guides/walkthroughs/run-a-container/
+(Optional) Get to know docker a bit using this walkthrough https://docs.docker.com/guides/walkthroughs/run-a-container/

 2. Visual Studio Code

     a.
 Install Visual Studio Code: https://code.visualstudio.com/

     b.
+Windows Only step

-On windows, please add this to your user-settings json file: `"dev.containers.forwardWSLServices": false` (or with GUI: `ctrl+shift+p` --> enter this in the search box: `"dev.containers.forwardWSLServices"` and uncheck it. restart VS Code afterwards.)
+    Add this to your user-settings json file: `"dev.containers.forwardWSLServices": false`

+    Or, using the GUI: `ctrl+shift+p` --> enter this in the search box: `"dev.containers.forwardWSLServices"` and uncheck it. restart VS Code afterwards.

-    b.
+    c.
 Install the Dev-Containers extension: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers

-    c.
+    d.
 Clone this repository to your local machine.

-    d.
+    e.
 In Visual Studio Code, open the command pallette (Cmd/Ctrl+Shift+P) and run the command dev "Dev Containers: Open Folder in Container"

     f.
+In the small pop-up, click the `(show logs)` link to enjoy the show. 😄

+    g.
 Wait until the container is built and the workspace is opened in the container.

 3. That's it!
 (The magic of dev-containers 😉)